 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-In this unanimous, unpublished, per curiam decision, the Court of Appeals vacated the trial court’s summary disposition order dismissing Plaintiff Surgeons Choice Medical Center’s (“Surgeon’s Choice”) action for no-fault PIP benefits allegedly owed to its patient/assignor, Tracy Tran, against Defendant Everest National Insurance Company (“Everest”).
-Applying its holding in Mecosta Co Med Ctr v Metro Group Prop & Cas Ins Co, ___ Mich ___ (2022), the Court of Appeals held that Surgeons Choice was not bound by judgments against Tran’s other providers in their separate lawsuits against Everest, because (1) Surgeons Choice obtained its assignment from Tran prior to those judgments being rendered, and (2) Surgeons Choice was not in privity with Tran’s other providers.
+In this unanimous, unpublished, per curiam decision, the Court of Appeals vacated the trial court’s summary disposition order dismissing Plaintiff Surgeons Choice Medical Center’s (“Surgeon’s Choice”) action for no-fault PIP benefits against Defendant Everest National Insurance Company (“Everest”).
+Applying its holding in Mecosta Co Med Ctr v Metro Group Prop & Cas Ins Co, ___ Mich ___ (2022), the Court of Appeals held that Surgeons Choice was not bound by judgments against its patient/assignor Tracy Tran’s other medical providers in separate lawsuits against Everest, because (1) Surgeons Choice obtained its assignment from Tran prior to those judgments being rendered, and (2) Surgeons Choice was not in privity with Tran’s other providers.

 Tracy Tran was injured in a motor vehicle accident, after which she received treatment from Surgeons Choice and several other medical providers.
 She assigned her rights to pursue no-fault PIP benefits related to the respective treatments she received to each provider, and each provider filed its own lawsuit against Everest.
 The assignments were executed in April of 2019, and the providers each filed separate lawsuits against Everest shortly thereafter.
 In each of Tran’s other provider’s cases, summary disposition was granted in Everest’s favor on the issue of whether Everest was entitled to void her policy, ab initio, based on material misrepresentations she made in her original application for insurance.
 Everest then moved for summary disposition in Surgeons Choice’s action, which it argued was resultantly barred by res judicata.
 Everest sought to distinguish this case from the recent Supreme Court decision in Mecosta by arguing that Mecosta was limited to issues of ‘vertical privity’—whether the provider/assignee was in privity with its patient/assignor—whereas this case featured a question of “horizontal privity”—whether Surgeons Choice was in privity with Tran’s other providers, with which Everest argued Surgeons Choice “share[s] the same presently existing property interest in the Everest no-fault insurance policy.”
 The trial court ultimately granted Everest’s motion, reasoning that, because the other trial court’s judgments had the effect of voiding Tran’s policy, ab initio, Surgeons Choice could no longer pursue its claim under the policy.